jcheminform/jcheminform-author-guidelines/aimsAndScope.md

 * publish research or software that is entirely reproducible by third parties
-* access to any datasets, software and algorithms that are required to reach the conclusions stated in the paper mus be accessible without the need for registration, login or agreement with license terms other than Creative Commons licenses for data and text and OSI-approved Open Source Licenses for software.
+* access to any datasets, software and algorithms that are required to reach the conclusions stated in the paper must be accessible without the need for registration, login or agreement with license terms other than Creative Commons licenses for data and text and OSI-approved Open Source Licenses for software.
 * for any scripts or software, the source code must be provided.